 You could also be eligible if you’re:

-- a stateless person or relative of one
+- a stateless person (including family members)

 - granted 'Calais leave' to remain